gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-We upgraded Gradle to use Groovy 2.4.4.
+Upgraded to Groovy 2.4.4.
 This should be transparent to the majority of users, however it can imply some minor breaking changes.
 Please refer to the [Groovy language changelogs](http://groovy-lang.org/changelogs.html) for further details.

 <!--